Launcch/XCryptor/README.md

 Built as the full release successor to the beta Launchs Encryption Tool (https://github.com/Launcch/Launchs-SIMPLE-Encryption-TOOL), XCryptor provides a user-friendly interface and enhanced security features for all your encryption needs.

 This marks the complete release of the tool.
-Future updates are unlikely unless critical bugs are reported that require fixing.
+Future updates are likely to happen.
-Instructions:
 1. Encrypting/Decrypting TEXT
 Input your text in the top box chose your KDF method